 - Crystal identification: urate, calcium pyrophosphate.

-- X-rays: may show distinctive changes, such as in rheumatoid arthritis, osteoarthritis.
-Chest x-ray may be indicated for lung involvement in rheumatoid arthritis, SLE, vasculitis and tuberculosis.
+- X-rays: may show distinctive changes, such as in rheumatoid arthritis, and osteoarthritis.
+CXR may be indicated for lung involvement in rheumatoid arthritis, SLE, vasculitis and tuberculosis.

 - CT scan, MRI: much greater information of bone, joint and soft tissue.